scheriru/PoleVaultProblem/README.md

 Notes:

 -To follow the convention of the general elastica problem, the coordinate system of the elastica problem is adjusted.
+Please see more details in the code.

 -Pre-bending is added to avoid numerical issues.